brandur/sorg/content/fragments-drafts/tech-recruiters.md

----
-title: Tech recruiters, or, when software compromises courtesy
-published_at: 2019-03-16T20:06:34Z
++++
-hook: A short rationale on why I stopped responding to emails from technical recruiters.
+hook = "A short rationale on why I stopped responding to emails from technical recruiters." published_at = 2019-03-16T20:06:34Z title = "Tech recruiters, or, when software compromises courtesy"
----
++++

 I used to respond to every single email from a technical recruiter that I ever got.
 Those of us in software are